-Adult: Advanced Danish language lessons will start Wednesday, Sept.
-25 and end Nov.
-27. This class is mostly in Danish, and the content is adjusted to the needs and wishes of the students.
+Adult: Advanced Danish language lessons will start Monday, Sept.
+16 and end Dec.
+2. The semester is longer because we have to skip the stat holidays (Oct.
+14, Nov.
+11).
+This class is mostly in Danish, and the content is adjusted to the needs and wishes of the students.
 There are no exams.
 Elisabeth Carstensen will be the teacher.

 Adult: Intermediate Danish language lessons will start Thursday, Sept.
 26 and end Nov.
 28. Students should have some knowledge of Danish and be working towards fluency.
 Content is adjusted to the needs and wishes of the students.
 There are no exams.
 Kim West will be the teacher.